Adversarial Meta-Learning: Performance Evaluation

-In addition, we show how the loss changes in Figure~\ref{Average-Loss-1} and how the Top-1 accuracy changes in Figure~\ref{Top1-Loss-1} during the meta-testing.
-Specifically, these two figures show that when ADML, MAML and MAML-AD are applied, how the losses and Top-1 accuracies change with the gradient update step during the meta-testing in the cases of "Clean-Clean", "Clean-Adversarial", "Adversarial-Clean" and "Adversarial-Adversarial" for 5-way 1-shot learning with $\epsilon=2$.
-We observe that, in all of these test cases, the losses of the models learned with ADML drop sharply after only several gradient updates, and stabilize at small values during the meta-testing, which are generally lower than those of the other two methods.
-Moreover, the Top-1 accuracies of the models learned with ADML rise sharply after only several gradient updates, and stabilize at values, which are generally higher than those of the other two methods (a little bit lower than that of MAML in "Clean-Clean" case).
-Similar observations can be made in Figures~\ref{Average-Loss-5} and~\ref{Top1-Loss-5} for 5-way 5-shot learning with $\epsilon=2$.
-This observation further confirms that ADML is suitable for meta-learning since it can quickly learn and adapt from small data for a new task though only several gradient updates.
-Note that same as in~\cite{Finn2017}, the model learned using each of these three methods was updated for $5$ steps and $10$ steps in the meta-training and the meta-testing respectively in these experiments.
+\emph{Similar observations can be made for the results corresponding to CIFAR100 (i.e., Tables~\ref{CIFAR-1shot}--\ref{CIFAR-5shot} in supplementary materials).} In addition, we show how the loss and Top-1 accuracy change in Figures~\ref{Average-Loss-1} and~\ref{Top1-Acc-1} during the meta-testing.
+Specifically, these two figures show that when ADML, MAML and MAML-AD are applied on MiniImageNet, how the losses and Top-1 accuracies change with the gradient update step during the meta-testing in the four test cases of 5-way 1-shot learning with $\epsilon=2$.
+We observe that, for all the cases, the losses of the models learned with ADML drop sharply after only several gradient updates, and stabilize at small values during the meta-testing, which are generally lower than those of the other two methods.
+Moreover, the Top-1 accuracies of the models learned with ADML rise sharply after only several gradient updates, and stabilize at values, which are generally higher than those of the other two methods (a little bit lower than that of MAML in ``Clean-Clean'' case). \emph{Similar trends can be observed in Figures~\ref{Average-Loss-5}--\ref{Top1-Acc-5} in supplementary materials for 5-way 5-shot learning with $\epsilon=2$.} These observations further confirm that ADML is suitable for meta-learning since it can quickly learn and adapt from small data for a new task through only a few gradient updates.